NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.; Zip code definitions are from the end of Q2 2020; The climate zone to zip codes in California is from the California Energy Commission Website.
+- \Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.

+- \Zip code definitions are from the end of Q2 2020

+- \The climate zone to zip codes in California is from the California Energy Commission Website.

 Assumption
 **********

-CEC Climate zones are defined by Zip Codes.; The dependency selected is County and PUMA as zip codes are not modeled in ResStock.; The mapping between Census Tracts and Zip Codes are approximate and some discrepancies may exist.; If the sample is outside California, the option is set to None.
+- \CEC Climate zones are defined by Zip Codes.

+- \The dependency selected is County and PUMA as zip codes are not modeled in ResStock.

+- \The mapping between Census Tracts and Zip Codes are approximate and some discrepancies may exist.

+- \If the sample is outside California, the option is set to None.

 .. _ceiling_fan: